CAPT. SCOTT LILLIE

-Chris Peters' U.S. Coast Guard Captain's License is in the final stages of review.
-As soon as the USCG signs off Chris will be conducting traditional largemouth bass trips along with Capt.
-Hayes.
-When he's not on the water chasing bass, Chris serves his community battling blazes as a fulltime firefighter.
-Chris grew up on Chickamauga Lake where he cut his teeth as a young tournament angler fishing local tournaments.
-He has consistently placed high on the leaderboard of Chattanooga Bass Association Tournament Trail and other tournament trails along the Tennessee River System.
-He fishes out of a 20-foot Triton.
-He can accommodate up to four anglers, although like Capt.
-Hayes, only three anglers can fish at once.
+On the days he is not serving his community battling blazes as a full-time firefighter, Capt.
+Chris Peters runs traditional largemouth bass trips (artificial lures).
+He is a full-fledged Captain on the water AND at the firehall.
+Chris grew up on Chickamauga Lake where he cut his teeth as a tournament angler.
+He has consistently placed high on the Chattanooga Bass Association Tournament Trail and placed second among the top pros across the country in a BASS Eastern Open on Chickamauga.
+He fishes out of a 20-foot Phoenix.
+He can accommodate up to 3 anglers.
 Chris and Capt.
 Hayes are good friends and routinely sharing information to stay on top of the latest best bite.
 On the days he isn't firefighting Chris is ready and willing to hit the water with you for largemouth bass, and occasionally smallmouth bass below the dam!

 CAPT.
 RICHARD SIMMS

+Capt.
+Richard Simms is "semi-retired," guiding only one or two days a week these days.
+But he says, "I'll never give it up completely, at least as long as I can launch a boat!"
 Born right here in Chattanooga, Capt.
-Simms began his career in conservation as a game warden for the Tennessee Wildlife Resources Agency before becoming a wildlife photographer and public relations officer for TWRA.
-Along came children and the desire to come back to Chattanooga, leading to a second career as a professional broadcast journalist and freelance outdoor writer.
-He has a book in print called, "An Outdoor State of Mind."
+Simms began his outdoor career as a game warden for the Tennessee Wildlife Resources Agency before becoming a wildlife photographer and PR guy for TWRA.
+Along came children and the desire to come back to Chattanooga, leading to a second career as a broadcast journalist and freelance outdoor writer.
+Check out his book, "An Outdoor State of Mind."
 Capt.
-Simms created Scenic City Fishing Charters in 2006, guiding part-time in the beginning.
-He gave up his "real job" in 2014 devoting himself to the guide business full-time.
-Scenic City Fishing Charters truly is a labor of love for Capt.
-Simms.
-While he branches out for other species, Capt.
-Simms considers catfish and Springtime crappie fishing his "happy place."
-His favorite is what we call our "light tackle catfishing" technique.
+Simms created Scenic City Fishing Charters in 2006.
+His favorite fishing is what we call our "light tackle catfishing" technique.
 Capt.
 Simms can carry up to three anglers in his 17-foot G3 Angler deep-V, however two is more comfortable.
 You'll find his Scenic City Fishing YouTube Channel here.
+Scenic City Fishing Charters truly is a labor of love for Capt.
+Simms.

 CAPT.
 BEN HAYES